ArtyomKoush/EventDatabase/README.md

 ```
 **Print**

 Outputs all pairs (_date, event_) that are currently stored in the database.
 Pairs will be printed one by one per line.
 They will be sorted by date in ascending order.
 Events within a single date will be printed in the order of the addition (except already deleted ones and attempts to add duplicates).
-All dates will be printed in the format **YYYY--MM--DD**.
+All dates will be printed in the format **YYYY-MM-DD**.

 Example: